applebaum/open-cryptofolio/README.md

 ## Download Project Files
-To get project files you will need to either clone this repository (run `git clone https://github.com/applebaum/open-cryptofolio.git` in terminal), which will create a new `coin-till` folder, or [download ZIP](https://github.com/applebaum/open-cryptofolio/archive/master.zip) and extract it using archive manager of your choice.
+To get project files you will need to either clone this repository (run `git clone https://github.com/applebaum/open-cryptofolio.git` in terminal), which will create a new `open-cryptofolio` folder, or [download ZIP](https://github.com/applebaum/open-cryptofolio/archive/master.zip) and extract it using archive manager of your choice.

 ## Install Dependencies
-After downloading project repository navigate to `coin-till` directory and in terminal run `npm install` which will automatically install all of the project dependencies (including `react` and `react-dom`).
+After downloading project repository navigate to `open-cryptofolio` directory and in terminal run `npm install` which will automatically install all of the project dependencies (including `react` and `react-dom`).

 ## Building scripts